sjackman/talr/fly/README.md

 ## Assembling linked reads
-First, in order to have baseline assemblies to compare against TALR, we assemble linked-reads using both LR-aware and non-LR-aware assemblers.
+First, in order to have baseline assemblies to compare against Talr, we assemble linked-reads using both LR-aware and non-LR-aware assemblers.
 For non-LR-aware assemblers we use ARCS to generate scaffolds using linked reads.